 Clothes and wearing sector

-Some apps have a better reputation among consumers than other.
+Some apps have a better reputation among consumers than others.
 Weipinhui (vipshop.com) is known for selling better quality products and providing good after-sales services.
-The most popular is Xiaohongshu in China, a platform which combines social media function and e-commerce.
-More information about it here.
+The most popular is Xiaohongshu in China, a platform that combines social media function and e-commerce.
+More information about it is here.

 Kols collabore with brands in China